-This Website uses SSL or TLS encryption for security and to protect the transmission of personal data and other confidential content (e.g. orders or inquiries submitted to the data controller).
+This Website uses SSL or TLS encryption for security and to protect personal data and other confidential content during transmission (e.g. orders or inquiries submitted to the person responsible).
 You can recognize an encrypted connection by the string “https://” and the lock symbol in your browser line.

-This Website is operated by IU Internationale Hochschule GmbH, Juri-Gagarin-Ring 152, 99084 Erfurt (“IU”).
-IU is the data controller for the processing of your personal data.
-IU has appointed Dr. Annette Demmel, SPB DPO Services GmbH, Unter den Linden 21, 10117 Berlin as its data protection officer.
-You can contact IU either in writing or per email at email@example.com.
+IU has appointed Dr. Annette Demmel, SPB DPO Services GmbH, An der Buche 4, 13465 Berlin, as its data protection officer.
+You can contact IU either in writing or by email at email@example.com.

 2. Data Collection When Visiting the Website

-When using our Website for informational purposes only, i.e. if you do not register or otherwise transmit information to us, we only collect data that your browser transmits to our server (so-called “Server Log Files”).
-When you access our Website, we collect the following data, which is technically necessary in order to display the Website for you:
+When you use our Website for informational purposes only, i.e., if you do not register or otherwise provide us with any information, we only collect the data that your browser transmits to our server (so-called “server log files”).
+When you visit our Website, we collect the following data, which is technically necessary for us to display the Website for you:

 - Our Website visited